 - If none of these solutions work, you could try a factory reset.
 If you want to try it, make sure that you back up everything first.
 Once you back up your phone, turn your S8 or S8 Plus off.
 Press and hold the Volume up and Bixby keys, then press and hold the Power button as well.
 You can let go when you feel the phone vibrate.
 Use the Volume down button to highlight the wipe data/factory reset option and the Power button to select it, then highlight yes with Volume down and select with Power.
 When it’s done, highlight “Reboot system now” and use Power to select it.
 We recommend setting the phone up as new to test if the reboot issue is resolved.
 Do not restore any backups.

-Unfortunately, a factory reset might be your only solution if you cannot resolve the issue using any of the other steps listed above.
+Factory resetting sadly might be your only solution if the steps listed above don’t resolve your issue.
 Though it’s a last resort, you can easily reset your S8 or S8 plus by following these steps:

-- Hold the volume up, Bixby, and power buttons simultaneously.
+- To start the process, hold the volume up, Bixby, and power buttons simultaneously.

-- A menu will appear.
-You can navigate the menu by using your volume buttons to move up and down.
+- Navigate the subsequent menu by using your volume buttons to move up and down.
 Use the power button when you want to select an option.

 - Scroll to the “wipe data/factory reset” option.
-Hit the power button to select it.
+Select it using the power button.

 - How to use recovery mode to fix your Android phone or tablet